stinger222/react-feedback-app/README.md

 # Fake Feedback App

-This is a simple "feedback" application made for practice some react fundamentals.
+This is a simple "feedback" application made to practice some react fundamentals.

 ## How to start this piece of garbage?